cooperrc/numpy_gsod2020/proposal.md

 * I use Numpy in almost all of my courses
 * The current documentation is off-putting for new users e.g. my students
 * I want to use my experience teaching non-CS majors how to code to help organize, edit, and fill in gaps in the current tutorials
 * Then, I can use the Numpy documentation as a textbook for courses
 * I have created dozens of tutorials, exercises, and examples using Python and Numpy <github.uconn.edu/rcc02007>.
 I want to convert some of this material into Tutorials and How-Tos
 * I have had over 800 students use Numpy (as part of the Scipy stack)
 * I have been teaching at University of Connecticut Mechanical Engineering for 4 years and taught over 30 credit-hours of courses

-# Specific Aims
+#  Three Specific Aims

 ## 1. Organize the current documentation into

-### Tutorial Space
+### i.
+Tutorial Space

 a.
 Absolute Beginner's Guide (move the lists to arrays here)